 About the course

-On this course, you develop a broad vision and understanding of the changing role and nature of international finance and investments within the context of a global marketplace.
-You become highly competent in dealing with exchange rates and portfolio management, as well as honing advanced mathematical skills.
+On this course, you develop a broad vision and understanding of the changing role and nature of finance and investments within the context of a global marketplace.
+You can become highly competent in dealing with exchange rates and portfolio management and develop advanced mathematical skills.

-Essex Business School is ranked in the top 25 in the UK for research excellence (REF 2014) and is a truly international place to study, with more than half of our staff and students joining us from overseas.
-As a result, this course is informed by the very latest insights from around the world of finance.
+Essex Business School, where this course is taught, is ranked in the UK’s top 25 for research excellence (REF 2014) and is a truly international place to study.
+More than half of our staff and students come from overseas and our current Masters students join us from more than 40 different countries.
+Our global team of academics and practitioners ensure this course is informed by the very latest insights and financial issues from around the world.

 Our expert staff

-We have one of the largest finance groups in the UK, ensuring this course focuses on a wide range of contemporary issues in banking and finance.
-Our work continues to make a difference to the world we live in, with our research often presented in the Bank of England, the European Central Bank, and the Federal Reserve.
+We have one of the largest finance groups in the UK, ensuring this course focuses on a wide range of contemporary issues in finance.
+Our work seeks to make a difference to the world we live in; our research has been presented to the Bank of England, the European Central Bank, and the Federal Reserve.

 Deutsche Bank, ANZN Bank and IndisInd Bank Ltd are just some of the leading companies who employ Essex Business School graduates.
 Our courses lay the foundations for roles in financial analysis, management, public administration and accountancy and inspire many of our students to start their own business ventures.

 We provide support to help you secure your dream job, internship or placement.
-In addition to our Student Services Team, you can also seek advice from the University’s Employability and Careers Centre.
+In addition to our dedicated employability team, you can also seek advice from the University’s Employability and Careers Centre.